kanedaSh0tar0/kanedaSh0tar0/README.md

 ## Hellow There

-### I am a self-taught novice web developer (I hope web developers will forgive me for assigning this status), and my dream is to become a better developer.
+### I am a self-taught beginner web developer (I hope web developers will forgive me for assigning this status), and my dream is to become a best developer.

 <br></br>